UEFA Euro 2032: Potential venues

+Controversies

 Concerns on Italian venues

 Compared to the more modern Turkish stadiums, the Italian stadiums have been reported to be below UEFA's standards.
 There have been proposals to modernise a majority of the stadiums, but said projects have either been cancelled, or are not scheduled to be ready by 2032.
 In July 2025, it was reported that UEFA president Aleksander Čeferin had been repeatedly criticizing Italy's outdated infrastructure, calling their stadiums "a disgrace" and warned to authorities that "even small countries like Albania have made more progress" in constructing new and modern stadiums.
 In the same month, it was reported that UEFA had approved one out of the ten stadiums proposed by the Italian Football Federation (Juventus Stadium in Turin), and were given until March 2027 to begin any construction on any new or renovated stadiums, warning that failure to do so could put Italy's co-hosting in jeopardy.
+The warning about fixing Italy's stadiums was reiterated in April 2026.